 GRO4 (PP) - Using transport investment to drive growth

-The city will deliver targeted integrated transport measures to help support the sustainable growth of Plymouth, in accordance with the strategic transport policies of the Joint Local Plan.
+The City will deliver targeted integrated transport measures to help support the sustainable growth of Plymouth, in accordance with the vision, objectives and policies of the Joint Local Plan.
 These include:

-- Continuing to support the High Quality Public Transport network and improve bus services through bus subsidies and new infrastructure.
+- Continuing to support the High Quality Public Transport Network and improve public and sustainable transport services through, where appropriate, subsidies and new infrastructure.

-- Maintaining, improving and expanding the network of Park and Ride facilities and services, addressing the needs of both Derriford and the City Centre including a new facility at Deep Lane, exploring new facilities in Cornwall and considering the reallocation of space at existing sites to serve Derriford.
+- Maintaining, improving and expanding the network of Park & Ride facilities and services, addressing the needs of both Derriford and the City Centre including a new facility at Deep Lane, exploring suitable locations for new facilities and considering the reallocation of space at existing sites.

 - Continuing to support and develop new and existing local passenger ferry services, by working with stakeholders.

-- Working with partners to promote improved and more resilient local rail services, including the Plymouth/Devon Metro, reinstating the Tavistock to Plymouth branch line and investigating the need for new rail stations.
+- Working with partners to promote improved and more resilient local rail services, through developing and communicating the Plymouth / Devon Metro concept, reinstating the Tavistock to Plymouth branch line and investigating the need for new rail stations.